-Workers’ compensation covers injuries that happen in the course of employment.
-Most injuries that occur at work, or while the employee is performing work-related tasks, are covered.
-For example, if you hurt your back carrying boxes at work or slip and fall while running a work errand off-site, your injury will likely be covered.
+If you're an employee (not an independent contractor), workers’ compensation will cover injuries that happen because of your job and while you're working.
+Most injuries that occur at the workplace, or while you're performing work-related tasks, are covered.
+For example, if you hurt your back carrying boxes at work, or you slip and fall while running a work errand off-site, your injury will likely be covered.

-Workers’ compensation should pay for all necessary medical treatment related to your work injury.
-If you need emergency treatment, you can go to the nearest emergency room or urgent care.
-Before getting any non-emergency treatment, though, you will need to check with your employer.
-In New Jersey, your employer is allowed to choose your treating doctor.
+If you need emergency medical treatment, you can go to the nearest emergency room or urgent care.
+Before getting any non-emergency treatment, however, you will need to check with your employer.
+In New Jersey, your employer is allowed to choose your treating doctor for work-related injuries.

-Most workers can handle the initial workers’ comp claim process on their own.
-If the insurance company readily accepts your claim and pays your benefits, you probably will not need to hire a lawyer.
-However, if the insurance company denies your claim or disputes the amount of benefits you are entitled to, you should consider hiring a lawyer.
-This is especially true if you need to attend a workers’ comp hearing, which follow complex procedural rules.
+Most workers can handle the initial part of the workers’ comp claim process on their own.
+If the insurance company readily accepts your claim and pays your benefits, you probably won't need to hire a lawyer.
+However, if the insurance company denies your claim or disputes the amount of benefits you are entitled to, you should consider hiring an experienced workers' comp lawyer.
+This is especially true if you need to attend a workers’ comp hearing, which involves complex procedural rules.
 For more information, see Should I Hire a Workers’ Comp Attorney or Can I Handle My Own Case?